fiftydinar/gidro-os/README.md

 - ProtonPlus

 Additional packages & configs:
-- OBS with big collection of plugins (in a distrobox container)
+- OBS Studio with big collection of plugins (in a distrobox container)
 - Hide GRUB text output on boot
 - Hide close button from windows (useful for mouses which have a special key for closing applications window)